danprince/sietch/docs/reference/config.md

 Sietch supports a small number of configuration options with a `.sietch.json` file at the root of your site directory.

+## `PagesDir`
+This is the directory where Sietch will search for markdown files to turn into pages.
+By default it is the root of the site directory, but you use any relative directory.

+For example, if you set `PagesDir` to `"./posts"` then only pages in the `posts` directory will be built.
+This doesn't affect where Sietch looks for config files, templates, or public files.

 ## `DateFormat`
 Sietch only understands dates in the format `2022-1-20` (20th January 2022) by default.
 Set an alternate format here to use other date formats.